 In 1946, at the age of ten, he moved to Lima and met his father for the first time.
 His parents re-established their relationship and lived in a Lima suburb, during his teenage years.
 At 14, his father sent him to the Military Academy in Lima.
 At the age of 16, before his graduation, Vargas Llosa began working as an amateur journalist for local newspapers and withdrew from the military academy and finished his studies.

 Vargas Llosa, like many Latin American intellectuals who studied Marxism and identified with the ideals of communism, was initially a supporter of the Cuban revolutionary government of Fidel Castro.
-Eventually, however, disillusioned with the Cuban path and imprisonment of fellow intellectual, Heberto Padilla, Vargas Llosa would retract his support for Fidel Castro.
-He has since identified himself with liberalism rather than extreme left-wing or even right-wing political ideologies.
+Eventually, however, disillusioned with the Cuban path and imprisonment of fellow intellectual, Heberto Padilla, Vargas Llosa retracted his support for Fidel Castro.
+He has since identified himself with liberalism rather than extreme left-wing or right-wing political ideologies.

 In 1987, he helped form and became a leader of the Movimiento Libertad.
 In 1988 the party entered a coalition with the parties of Peru’s two principal conservative politicians, at the time, to form the tripartite center-right coalition known as Frente Democrático (FREDEMO).
 As leader of the party he was expected to win the 1990 elections easily.
 However, he suffered a surprise defeat by, then, little known, Alberto Fujimori.